-3. The member contribution rates for ordinary members and uniformed members will be redetermined at each valuation so that the average across these member groups equals the average member contribution rate required based on pensionable earnings over the year to the valuation date, unless the Committee of Management and the Chief Minister agree an alternative approach.
+3. The member contribution rates for ordinary members and uniformed members will be redetermined at each valuation so that the average across these member groups equals the average member contribution rate required (under the 2:1 ratio referred to in Regulation 2(2)(c)(ii) of the Funding and Valuation Regulations) based on pensionable earnings over the year to the valuation date, unless the Committee of Management and the Chief Minister agree an alternative approach (for example, it may be agreed that no changes are needed where the current average is considered by the Committee of Management and the Chief Minister to be sufficiently close to the average that would satisfy the 2:1 ratio).